uke5tar/revuese/README.md

 13. Go to localhost:8080
 14. Click on Signup here and register
 15. A new users database has been created for you (check in Firebase Admin Panel in the section 'Databases')
+16. Firebase provides free Hosting for your app.
+Go to the tab Hosting within the firebase console to see your project's subdomain url.

 ## Features